dgraph-io/workshop/2-flock-mutations/README.md

 Dgraph doesn't support primary keys.
 The uniqueness of the value of a predicate has to ensured manually with the help of upserts.

-In Flock, twitter handle of users has to be unique.
+In Flock, the twitter handle of users has to be unique.
 Having more than a node for a User with a given twitter_handle would be invalid.

 Let's first list the predicates which need uniqueness constraint.